Introduction

 5.2 Example rules

-_Note: If you are receiving an iptables: No chain/target/match by that name
+_Note: If you are receiving an iptables: No chain/target/match by that name error when trying to apply a geoip rule, it's possible that xtables-addons has not been installed correctly.
+Try another installation method.

 Block all incoming packets from China, Hong Kong, Russia and Korea.